gabors-data-analysis/da-coding-rstats/lecture13-feature-engineering/README.md

 # Lecture 13: Feature Engineering

 This lecture introduces feature engineering practices and focuses on simple methods used in [Gabor's book](https://gabors-data-analysis.com/) and its [case studies]((https://github.com/gabors-data-analysis/da_case_studies)).
-It uses [wms-management-survey](https://gabors-data-analysis.com/datasets/#wms-management-survey) dataset for manipulation of (multiple) variable(s) into a new one and [bisnode-firms](https://gabors-data-analysis.com/datasets/#bisnode-firms) dataset to show more elaborate techniques such as imputing, nonlinear transformations and winsorizing.
+It utilizes [wms-management-survey](https://gabors-data-analysis.com/datasets/#wms-management-survey) dataset for manipulation of (multiple) variable(s) into a new one and [bisnode-firms](https://gabors-data-analysis.com/datasets/#bisnode-firms) dataset to show more elaborate techniques such as imputing, nonlinear transformations and winsorizing.

 The lecture (partially) uses the following case studies:
   - [Chapter 01, C: Management quality: data collectionv](https://gabors-data-analysis.com/casestudies/#ch01c-management-quality-data-collection)